Clusters will be enabled for all organizations on February 26, 2024.

 Enabling clusters will not impact any of your existing agents or pipelines, nor will you require any workflow-breaking changes for you to try clusters.

-Once you’ve enabled clusters, all members of your organization will see Clusters in the global navigation.
-This will show all your clusters as well as Unclustered agents and pipelines.
+Once clusters is enabled, selecting Agents in the global navigation shows all your available clusters, as well as any Unclustered agents and pipelines.